 Regulations and standards for land division and site development should include provisions for the following:

-Development in the Set-aside of Qualifying Traditional Irrigated Agricultural Land, ("no build area" and/or agricultural conservation easement):
+Development in the set-aside of Qualifying Traditional Irrigated Agricultural Land, ("no build area" and/or agricultural conservation easement):

 Land used for roads, parking and private yards should not be counted as part of the set aside.
 No buildings or structures should be permitted in the set aside except as incidental to agricultural uses such as green houses, sheds or corrals.
 Underground and above ground utility easements and land accommodating septic systems, acequias, drains or laterals can be counted as part of the set-aside.